 The Durston Gear X-Mid 1 is a great one-person, double-wall, trekking pole tent that’s easy to set up and weighs 28.0 oz.
 It can be set up fly-first to keep the inner tent dry in the rain, comes seam-taped, and is completely outfitted with guylines and linelocs so you can use it as soon as it arrives.
 If you’ve been wanting to slash your gear weight or try a trekking pole tent, the X-mid is a great option because it packs small and has plenty of room inside to store gear.
 The inner tent is comfortable, both doors can be opened for enhanced airflow, and there are kick-stand vents (that work) for extra ventilation in stormy conditions.
 A 2 person version of the X-Mid is also available.

-Disclosure: Durston Gear provided a tent for this review.SectionHiker is read supported.
-We independently research, test, and rate the best products.
+Disclosure: Durston Gear provided a tent for this review.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.